Camelia03/portofolio-project-5/README.md

 - **Reset Password**

-    - Users who need to change their password can acces a Change Password Page from thei Edit Profile Page, where they can enter and update a new password.
+    - Users who need to change their password can acces a Change Password Page from the Edit Profile Page, where they can enter and update a new password.

     ![screenshot](frontend/src/assets/testing/change_password.png)

 - **All Books and Order by**

-    - The All Books Page displays a comprehensive list of all available books, allowing users to conveniently filter books by title and publication date.
+    - The All Books Page displays a comprehensive list of all available books, allowing users to conveniently order books by title and publication date.

     ![screenshot](frontend/src/assets/testing/all_books_page_desktop.jpeg)